All Products

 Specify a playback domain for VidAuth

-With the VidAuth method, you can specify parameters such as the playback domain for the vid.
-For a list of supported parameters, see GetPlayInfo.
-The following content describes how to specify a domain name for vidAuth-based playback and provides sample code:
+With the VidAuth method, you can specify parameters such as the playback domain.
+For a list of supported fields, see GetPlayInfo.
+The interface and usage instructions are as follows:

 API example